hidakatsuya/docker-image-dev/README.md

 # Docker Images for Development

-This repository contains the source for Docker images that are often used mainly for development purposes.
+This repository mainly contains the source for Docker images used in development.
+See the respective subdirectories for details.

 ## License